iamh2o/mirrormirror/README.md

 ## Issues Observed
-- The face recognition library had a problem with the conda dlib, which necessitated brew python update and cmake update, then repip installing dlib  dlib-19.24.6.
+- The face recognition library had a problem with the venvdlib, which necessitated brew python update and cmake update, then re-pip installing dlib  dlib-19.24.6.